daniellmb/AQUA/README.md

 ### aqua.config.json

-Used to configure AQUA settings that apply to all of your projects
+Used to configure aqua settings that apply to all of your projects

   * `docs`: **Required** Array; Where to find all source code written for the project
   * `docs`: *Optional* Object; all setting related to generating documentation